t83714/llm-wrapper/README.md

-# llm-apis
+# llm-wrapper
-a python simple server wraps LLM as REST APIs
+a python simple server wraps LLM as HTTP services.

+It also comes with a service agent to delegate the services remotely.